What to pack for Barcelona in September

 Dresses & jumpsuits

 Wear flowy, cute dresses in Barcelona, especially during the day.
-Dresses are not only easy to carry, but they look graceful and elegant.
+Dresses are not only easy to carry, but they also look graceful and elegant.

-Carry dresses that you are comfortable wearing like – are you a long maxi girl?
-Or prefer knee-length dresses?
+Carry dresses that you are comfortable wearing, like are you a long maxi dress kinda girl, or prefer knee-length dresses?
 Choose your fit, and be comfortable.
+A Little Black Dress is also handy for any event or fancy dining out.

 Comfortable walking shoes and/or boots

-Hiking boots are a good option though, especially if you are planning to go on hikes in and around Barcelona (like Montserrat, or Baga)
+Hiking boots are a good option, though, especially if you are planning to go on hikes in and around Barcelona (like Montserrat, or Baga)

 If you must, carry just one pair of wedge heels for parties or clubbing, but for general sightseeing, choose lightweight sneakers or walking shoes.

 You can also skip booties in September in Barcelona.
 I hardly wore fall-like outfits and hence didn’t feel the need for any boots.
-If you wish to add a pair, ensure they are ankle boots (and avoid tall ones which are better suited for winter months in Barcelona).
+If you wish to add a pair, ensure they are ankle boots (and avoid tall ones, which are better suited for winter months in Barcelona).

 For men: Wear leather shoes for dressier events.
 For more casual trips, loafers are great.
-If you must wear sneakers or running shoes – wear one color (like black or white shoes).
+If you must wear sneakers or running shoes, wear one color (like black or white shoes).

 A light cardigan, denim, or faux leather jacket

-A light cardigan is handy all year round – inside trains, when it rains or, in the evenings.
+A light cardigan is handy all year round – inside trains, when it rains, or in the evenings.
 When I am traveling for more than one week, I usually carry both a cardigan and a denim jacket.

 Waterproof jacket or trench coat